Updated: Fri, 10/11/2024 - 12:00

 Are you looking for ideas?
 Perhaps you will find some by browsing the resources listed in this spreadsheet.

-The essay presentations will take place as part of the Medical Student Research Symposium, held in early November (date TBD, but just before Osler Day, 6 November 2024).
+The essay presentations will take place as part of the Medical Student Research Symposium, tentatively scheduled for the evening of 5 November 2024.
 The symposium will take place in the Osler Library, but the event will be hybrid so people can join from afar.
 The award winners will be announced at the banquet on Osler Day (6 November 2024).
 The three prizes will be awarded on the basis of the quality of both the essay and the presentation.

 Note: All participants in the contest are encouraged to submit their essays to the McGill Journal of Medicine for publication (see submission guidelines).
 We are also happy to consider essays for publication in the Osler Library Newsletter.